AlessandroBregoli/reCTBN/README.md

 </div>

-## App
+## Library

 > **Note:** At the moment it's in pre-alpha state.

-A Continuous Time Bayesian Networks Liberary written in Rust. 🦀
+A Continuous Time Bayesian Networks Library written in Rust. 🦀

 ### From Source